Pale of Calais: History

 Calais was a prize of war won in the Battle of Crécy of 1346 by Edward III of England after a long siege.
-Its capture gave England not only a key stronghold in the world’s textile trade centred in Flanders, but provided a strategic, defensible military outpost for England to regroup in future wars on the continent; the city's position on the English Channel could be reinforced over the short distance by sea.
+Its capture gave England not only a key stronghold in Europe's textile trade centred in Flanders, but provided a strategic, defensible military outpost for England to regroup in future wars on the continent; the city's position on the English Channel could be reinforced over the short distance by sea.
 English sovereignty was confirmed under the Treaty of Brétigny, signed on 8 May 1360, when Edward renounced the throne of France in return for substantial lands, namely Aquitaine and the territory around Calais.
 By 1453, at the end of the Hundred Years' War, the Pale was the last part of mainland France in English hands.
 It served successfully as a base for English expeditions such as the Siege of Boulogne, launched by Henry VII in 1492.

 The short trip across the Strait of Dover afforded convenient garrison and supply by sea.
 However, the lack of natural inland defences necessitated the construction and maintenance of military fortifications, at some expense.
 A critical factor in the stability of English government there over the centuries was the rivalry of France and Burgundy, both of which coveted the strategic position of the city; each left it to the English rather than to concede it to each other.
 Eventually, political strategies shifted at the division of Burgundian territory in the Low Countries between France and Spain and, when Henry VIII suffered setbacks in the Sieges of Boulogne, the approach to Calais opened to the south.
 Then in 1550, the Crown, in a crisis of royal succession, withdrew from Boulogne.